heyjva/support/content/src/green/about-the-device/status-leds.md

 ## System health LED (yellow)

-The yellow system health LED blinks in a heartbeat pattern if the Home Assistant operating system is running.
+The yellow system health LED blinks in a heartbeat pattern if the Home Assistant Operating System is running.

 {% partial 'disable-leds.md' %}